Exact training of Restricted Boltzmann machines on intrinsically low dimensional data

-takes the form of a repulsive Coulomb interaction between data points and charged hyperplanes.
-The optimization of $\L[\Theta]$ w.r.t. the features weights $\Theta(\n,\theta)$ instead of the original RBM parameters is convex when $\F^\perp$ is independent of $\Theta$, as this ``Coulomb" formulation is in the exponential family.
-It corresponds to a slight extension of the RBM model in terms of more general activation function (including RELU~\cite{NaHi} for instance and similar also to~\cite{PiLiIh}), where each feature contribution in~(\ref{eq:Prbm}) comes with a non-negative weight $\Theta_j$ which from now on is the parameter to be optimized, while the features themselves defined by the pairs $(\n_j,\theta_j)$ are predefined.
+takes the form of a repulsive Coulomb interaction between training data points represented by the empirical distribution $\hat p(\m)$, and positively charged hyperplanes.
+It corresponds to a slight extension of the RBM model in terms of more general activation function (encompassing RELU~\cite{NaHi} for instance and similar to~\cite{PiLiIh}), where each feature contribution in~(\ref{eq:Prbm}) comes with a non-negative weight $q_j$ to be optimized, while the features themselves defined by the pairs $(\n_j,\theta_j)$ are predefined.
+This formulation introduced here at first in a theoretical perspective to understand the RBM, can also be used in practice when the intrinsic space is identified in advance.
+Then letting $w_\beta=0$ for $\beta>d$ results in $\F^\perp$ independent of $\Theta$ and the optimization of $\L[\Theta]$ (w.r.t. the features weights $\q(\n,z)$) becomes convex, this ``Coulomb" formulation being in the exponential family.
+As a result the optimal solution can be obtained with good numerical precision thanks to a natural gradient ascent~\cite{Amari} following the geodesics of the Fisher metric (See SM, Appendix~\ref{app:exp}), the complexity being ${\cal O}(N_f^3+N_f^2\times N_p^d)$ in the number of predefined features $N_f$ and of points $N_p^d$ needed to compute $Z[\Theta]$ (and its derivatives) through~(\ref{eq:ZTheta}).
+Typically this remains tractable for $d\le 3$ and $N_f \le {\cal O}(10^3)$ simply using a regular discretization of the feature space $(\n,z)\subset[-1,1]^d$ as shown in the next section.

+Additionally, an even more tractable approach bypassing the computation of $Z[\Theta]$, based on a linear regression seems plausible according to the following observations.
+In terms of the Coulomb charges density